Article Title: ‘Striking’ Impact of Bullying on Teens’ Mental, Physical Health

 The study was published online February 17 in Pediatrics.”

-Read more (access to full article requires Medscape registration)
+Read more (access to full article requires free Medscape registration)